1. Home

 Print

-What is the RSPCA’s view on CCTV usage?
+What is the RSPCA’s view on CCTV usage and animal welfare?

-The RSPCA strongly encourages the use of CCTV and similar technologies as monitoring tools that help promote good animal welfare.
-The use of CCTV improves transparency, helps public confidence, and sends a strong signal to those people working with animals that animal welfare is of the highest priority.
+The RSPCA strongly encourages the use of CCTV and similar technologies as monitoring tools to promote good animal welfare at facilities.
+The use of CCTV also improves transparency and helps provide public assurance that animal welfare requirements are being maintained in Australia.

 Also Read